instructure/canvas-ios/.github/guidelines/swift-style-guide.md

 ### Checking for nil

-Conditional statements that test that an Optional is non-`nil` but do not access the wrapped value, should be written as comparisons to `nil`.
+Conditional statements that test whether an Optional is non-`nil` but do not access the wrapped value, should be written as comparisons to `nil`.

 - **Preferred**:
 ```swift